COGS108/Overview/README.md

 ## Syllabus

 The most recent iteration of this class is Winter Quarter 2023, the **syllabus** for which is currently being updated.
-The most recent previous course syllabus is available [here](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.md).
+The syllabus is available [here](https://github.com/COGS108/Overview/blob/master/COGS108-Syllabus.md).

 ## Lectures